bhakes/bhakes.github.io/_posts/2019-08-22-design-patterns-facade.md

 ## Applicability
 So when could this be useful?
 Well, here are some cases:
 - Use the `Facade` pattern when you want to provide a simple interface to a complex subsystem.
-This about the gas pedal on a car.
+Think about the gas pedal on a car.
 The gas pedal, as an interface is very simple.
 What goes on when the pedal is pushed down is much more complex.
 You can use `Facade` to hide, or _abstract_, some complexity from the client.
 - When want to decouple many different clients from the subsystems implementation.
 Here a `Facade` decouple the subsystems from the clients and promotes more subsystem independence.
 - When you want to layer your subsystems. `Facade`s can be used as entry points to different layers of a subsystem.